Just making the decision to exercise is a big hurdle for many fitness newbies to overcome.

 I always keep empathy and compassion in mind while helping people incorporate exercise into their weekly routine.
-The last thing a new person in my class needs is to be overwhelmed with movements too difficult to maneuver or exercises beyond his or her capabilities.
+The last thing new people in my class need is to be overwhelmed with movements too difficult to maneuver or exercises beyond their capabilities.

 Changes can be small and incremental, even gentle, and still be highly effective.
-It is also very important to built a solid foundation on which your fitness is built.
-Without that foundation, you will be prone to injury, incorrect form, and less satisfactory results overall.
+It is also very important to build fitness on a solid foundation.
+Without that foundation, you will be prone to injury, incorrect form, and less than satisfactory results overall.

 If you are thinking of getting started on your fitness journey, one thing to keep in mind is that it is never too late.
 Starting with some one-on-one Pilates, or even small group sessions, will help build your core and overall body strength, eliminate imbalances between certain muscle groups, and improve your posture.